melvinbaiju27/Operating-System-Programs/README.md

-# Operating-System-Programs
+Operating System Programs Web Page
-This repository contains a collection of programs related to various operating system concepts and algorithms.
-Each program demonstrates a specific concept or scheduling algorithm used in operating systems.
+Welcome to the Operating System Programs web page!
+This page contains the implementation and explanation of various operating system algorithms and concepts.
+Each section provides code snippets and descriptions to help you understand how these algorithms work.

 ## List of Programs